jakemeltzer333/Game-of-Thrones-for-Dummies/README.md

 ### Downloading the Code & Running it on Localhost

 Clone this github repo to your terminal then open it up in your text editor (Sublime, Atom, VS, etc.).
-If you do not have the npms used in this app's `package.json` file, run `npm install --save` and then list all of the dependencies as they are written in the `package.json` for this repo in your terminal.
+If you do not have the npms used in this app's `package.json` file, run `npm install` and then list all of the dependencies as they are written in the `package.json` for this repo in your terminal.
 Once that is done, type `npm run dev` in your terminal and in your browser, type `localhost:3000` in the url search bar and you can begin your journey towards understanding Game of Thrones just a little better.